openshift/assisted-service/README.md

 `skipper make deploy-all`

-### Deploy to Openshift
+### Deploy to OpenShift

-Besides default minikube deployment, the service support deployment to Openshift cluster using ingress as the access point to the service.
+Besides default minikube deployment, the service support deployment to OpenShift cluster using ingress as the access point to the service.

 `skipper make deploy-all TARGET=oc-ingress`

-This deployment option have multiple optional parameters that should be used in case you are not the ADMIN of the cluster:
+This deployment option have multiple optional parameters that should be used in case you are not the Admin of the cluster:
-1. `APPLY_NAMEPSACE` - True by default.
-Will try to deploy "assisted-installer" namespace, if you are not the admin of the cluster or maybe you don't have permissions for this operation you may skip namespace deployment.
+1. `APPLY_NAMESPACE` - True by default.
+Will try to deploy "assisted-installer" namespace, if you are not the Admin of the cluster or maybe you don't have permissions for this operation you may skip namespace deployment.
-1. `INGRESS_DOMAIN` - by default deployment script will try to get the domain prefix from openshift ingress controller, if you don't access to it then you may specify the domain yourself for example: `apps.ocp.prod.psi.redhat.com`
+1. `INGRESS_DOMAIN` - By default deployment script will try to get the domain prefix from OpenShift ingress controller.
+If you don't have access to it then you may specify the domain yourself.
+For example: `apps.ocp.prod.psi.redhat.com`

-To set the parameters simply add the in the end of the command, for example `skipper make deploy-all TARGET=oc-ingress APPLY_NAMESPACE=False INGRESS_DOMAIN=apps.ocp.prod.psi.redhat.com`
+To set the parameters simply add them in the end of the command, for example `skipper make deploy-all TARGET=oc-ingress APPLY_NAMESPACE=False INGRESS_DOMAIN=apps.ocp.prod.psi.redhat.com`

 Note: All deployment configurations are under the `deploy` directory in case more detailed configuration is required.